KlenschLucas/flight-machine/README.md

 - h2 console will be available at `http://localhost:8080/h2-console`
 - actuator will be available at `http://localhost:8080/actuator`

+### HTTP Requests

+- A file `TestRequest.http` is available in the root directory that contains all the requests that can be made to the application.

 ### TODO

 - [ ] Add a specification file for GetAllCustomers to do customer filtering